-Endeavour prawn catch oscillated around the estimate of MSY (1105t) during the years of high fishing effort, then decreased as effort decreased, to an annual mean of 111 (25:298) tonne (Figure 5b) for the years post 2008.
-The decrease in endeavour prawn catch is a result of the decrease in fishing effort to 1/5th of what it was during the high effort years (Figure 5a) and the halving of endeavour prawn CPUE since 2008.
+Endeavour prawn catch (Figure 5b) oscillated around the estimate of MSY (1105t) during the years of high fishing effort, and then decreased as effort decreased, to an annual mean of 107 (25:298) tonne for the year's post 2008.
+The decrease in endeavour prawn catch is a result of the decrease in fishing effort to 1/5th of what it was during the high effort years (Figure 5a) and the halving of endeavour prawn CPUE post 2008.